charigyang/motiongrouping/README.md

 #### Datasets :
 * DAVIS 2016 can be used as-is.
 * The rest has to be converted to DAVIS format.
 Some helper functions are available in tools.
 * MoCA needs to be processed.
 See Supplementary Material for the paper for details.
 Helper functions are available in tools.
-The dataset is also available on google drive: https://drive.google.com/drive/u/2/folders/1x-owzr9Voz65NQghrN_H1LEYDaaQP5n1
+The (already filtered) dataset is also available on google drive: https://drive.google.com/drive/u/2/folders/1x-owzr9Voz65NQghrN_H1LEYDaaQP5n1, which can be used as-is after download.
 * Precomputed flows can be generated from raft/run_inference.py

 #### Training :